-The Executive Program is Leadership Southern Maryland’s (LSM) flagship program.
-It is a highly interactive and life-enriching nine-month course that makes a significant contribution to Calvert, Charles, and St. Mary’s Counties’ well-being by providing intensive hands-on study and in-depth discussion of current issues facing the Southern Maryland region, including, housing & human services, education, public safety, energy, environment, defense, economic development, and multiculturalism.
+The Executive Program is Leadership Southern Maryland’s (LSM) flagship program that has been focused on developing a diverse network of community leaders since 2008.
+It is a highly interactive and life-enriching nine-month course that provides participants with a deep and “behind the scenes” understanding of the region while also making a significant contribution to Calvert, Charles, and St. Mary’s counties.
+The program provides hands-on experiences and in-depth discussion of current issues facing the Southern Maryland region, including, housing & human services, education, public safety, energy, environment, defense, economic development, and multiculturalism.

-- Better equips them to effect positive change because they gain a greater understanding of the unique forces that make up the region
+- Better equips them to effect positive change through a greater understanding of the unique forces that make up the region

 - Allows them to examine their own values, philosophies and beliefs

 - Provides insider access to some of the region’s leadership

 - Broadens scope and diversity of professional network with access to more than 350 local alumni

 - Introduces employee to community leaders